-Step #1 Select the complete sheet and change the protection to unlocked cells.
+- Step #1 Select the complete sheet and change the protection to unlocked cells.

-Step #2 – Now select that column that we want to lock and change the property of that cell to “locked”
+- Step #2 – Now select that column that we want to lock and change the property of that cell to “locked.”

-Step #3 – Go to the review tab and click on the protect sheet and click on “OK”.
+- Step #3 – Go to the review tab and click on the protect sheetProtect SheetWhen we don't want any other user to make changes to our worksheet, we can use the Protect worksheet feature in Excel.
+It can be found in Excel's Review tab. and click on “OK.”
 Now the column will be locked.

 Explanation of Column Lock in Excel

 Ever wondered what will happen if someone changes the value of a cell or a complete column?
-Yes, this may happen especially in cases where the sheet is shared with multiple users of the team.
+Yes, this may happen, especially in cases where the sheet is shared with multiple users of the team.

-If this happens then this may drastically change the data of the sheet as many other columns may depend upon the values of some another column.
+If this happens then, this may drastically change the data of the sheet as many other columns may depend upon the values of some another column.

-So, if we are sharing our file with other users then we must make sure that the column is protected and no user is able to change the value of that column.
+So, if we are sharing our file with other users, then we must make sure that the column is protected, and no user is able to change the value of that column.
 This can be done by protecting the columns and hence locking the columns.
-If we are locking a column then we can choose to have a password to unlock a column or we can choose to continue without a password.
+If we are locking a column, then we can choose to have a password to unlock a column, or we can choose to continue without a password.

-This is about locking the column but sometimes we just want that a specific column does not lapse in case the sheet is scrolled and always visible on the sheet.
+This is about locking the column, but sometimes we just want a specific column that does not lapse in case the sheet is scrolled and always visible on the sheet.

-Things to Remember about Column Lock in Excel
+Things to Remember

-- We can choose to have a password if we are protecting a column or we can continue without having a password.
+- We can choose to have a password if we are protecting a column, or we can continue without having a password.

 This has been a guide to Excel Column Lock.
-Here we discuss how to use Column Lock in Excel using Freeze Top column along with practical examples and downloadable excel template.
+Here we discuss how to use Column Lock in Excel using the Freeze Top column along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –